 Sometimes to treat cervical cancer, high-energy laser beams and radiations are used for destroying the cancerous cells and control the spread.

 In some other cases, a hysterectomy or the surgical removal of a cervix and uterus is opted to give a complete cure from cancer.

 Last but not the least, HPV vaccination is very effective in young and adolescent females to prevent cervical cancer.

 After a certain age, regular introspection of uterine health becomes of paramount importance in a women's life.
 Certain medical conditions of the womb can cause discomfort and severe pain.
 Awareness about these conditions and early detection in women can ward off a lot of trouble.

 Uterine pain should not be brushed away as normal pain.
 It is usually felt in the lower abdominal region and moves on further up to the back.
 If the condition persists for longer periods it can result in irregularities in menstruation and difficulties in conceiving.
 Hence, timely consultation can help immensely to nick this bud at the onset itself.
 The wide range of uterine conditions/ diseases can be effectively summed up as:

-Menorrhagia refers to heavy and/or prolonged menstrual bleeding resulting in anaemia.
-Treatments may be required for controlling the bleeding and for anaemia.
+Menorrhagia refers to heavy and/or prolonged menstrual bleeding resulting in anemia.
+Treatments may be required for controlling the bleeding and for anemia.

 Uterine Prolapse is a condition in which the ligaments and muscles holding the uterus get weak.
 As a result, the uterus descends towards the bladder.
 This can cause symptoms like urine leakage.